-Two primates that may have been gibbon were encountered during this survey (30 Nov.) near LP4, but they fled through the canopy so quickly that no reliable identification was possible.
+Two primates that may have been gibbons were encountered during this survey (30 Nov) near LP4, but they fled through the canopy so quickly that no reliable identification was possible.
 On the following day, this area was carefully surveyed and a group of gibbons was encountered and observed during 15 minutes by one of us (SM).
 The group consisted of an adult pair with an infant carried by its mother.
-The infant was less than one year old, as it still exhibited the buff infant colouration.
-The white eye-brows of the male appeared to touch each other above the ridge of the nose, supporting an identification of the gibbon as Western Hoolock (H. hoolock).
+The infant was less than a year old, as it still exhibited the buff infant colouration.
+The white eye-brows of the male appeared to touch each other above the ridge of the nose, a characteristic typical of the western hoolock (H. hoolock).

 As both the location and the composition of the group matched the information provided by two of the interviewees, this can be taken as an indicator of the reliability of the informants.
-Furthermore, this observation documented that at least one gibbon group was located in immediate vicinity of one of the listening posts.
-As the group had not produced a song during the five consecutive survey days, this supports the interpretation that the calling activity was relatively low.
+Furthermore, this observation revealed that at least one gibbon group was located in the immediate vicinity of one of the listening posts.
+The calling activity was relatively low, as evidenced by the lack of song production by the group during the five consecutive suvey days of the study.